 Your pulse is defined as the rate at which your heart beats.
 Your pulse is usually called your heart rate, which is the number of times your heart beats each minute (bpm).
 The pulse may be palpated in any place that allows an artery to be compressed against a bone, such as at the neck (carotid artery), at the wrist (radial artery), behind the knee (popliteal artery), on the inside of the elbow (brachial artery), and near the ankle joint (posterior tibial artery).
 The pulse can also be measured by listening to the heart beat directly (auscultation), traditionally using a stethoscope.
 You check your pulse rate by counting the beats in a set period of time (at least 15 to 20 seconds) and multiplying that number to get the number of beats per minute.

-By checking your pulse using a pulse rate chart you can find out how well your heart is working as well as your general health and fitness levels.
+By checking your pulse, and comparing the resulting beats per minute (BPM) using the pulse rate chart below, you can find out how well your heart is working, as well as your general health and fitness levels.

 Pulse rates vary from person to person.
 The normal pulse rate for humans is usually 60 to 100 beats per minute, however, there are certain medical conditions such as cardiac arrhythmia which may alter the normal pulse rate of an individual.
 Other influencing factors include your age, gender and fitness level.

 You can check your pulse rate by placing tips of your index, second and third fingers on the palm side of your other wrist, below the base of the thumb or on your lower neck, on either side of your windpipe.
 Do not use your thumb because it has its own pulse that you may feel.

 This is located in your neck, on either side of your windpipe.
 Be careful when checking your pulse in this location, especially if you are older than 65.
 If you press too hard, you may become lightheaded and dizzy.